#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Got on your jingle.
 Ooh.

+But it was all right.
 How do people in their own countries not get bitten?
 I always think.

-And if you see the Portuguese,
+And if you see the Portuguese, they always look as blemishless.
+Yeah, yeah, yeah.

-What are they doing?
 Well, they're feasting on Brits, aren't they?
 Why, though?

 Why do they go for the Brits and not the Portuguese?
 Foreign blood, Dave.

 Well, if you were to live on the west coast of Scotland, you would not be able to leave your house for three months of the year.
-Oh, my God, god, midges, yeah.
+Oh, my God, midges, yeah.

 Yeah, really.